 Britain is packed with beautiful places, from the quaint Cotswolds to scenic sandy beaches in Bournemouth and Norfolk, but for something straight out of paradise, you'll want to consider the spectacular Hebrides Islands of Scotland.

 Located off the west coast of Scotland and with more than 50 inhabited islands to discover, the Hebrides prove that you don't have to head for Greece or Croatia if you're after an island hopping experience.

-They're gorgeous.
-Think clear Caribbean-like waters and sands so soft you'll want to sink your toes.
+They're gorgeous too.
+Think clear Caribbean-like waters and sands so soft you'll want to sink your toes in.
 They're where you'll find some of Europe's most beautiful beaches, whether you've landed on the isle of Barra (via the beach, naturally, and probably the coolest airport landing in the world), or you're taking in the impossibly pretty Luskentyre Sands on Harris.